HR-ChatGPT/ChatGPT-UITGELEGD/README.md

 * <sub> DeSilva, J. M., Traniello, J. F. A., Claxton, A. G., & Fannin, L. D. (2021).
 When and Why Did Human Brains Decrease in Size?
 A New Change-Point Analysis and Insights From Brain Evolution in Ants [Original Research].
 Frontiers in Ecology and Evolution, 9. https://doi.org/10.3389/fevo.2021.742639

-*Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2018).
+* <sub> Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2018).
 BERT: Pre-training of deep bidirectional transformers for language understanding. arXiv preprint https://doi.org/10.48550/arXiv.1810.04805

 * <sub> Finnie-Ansley, J., Denny, P., Becker, B. A., Luxton-Reilly, A., & Prather, J. (2022).
 The Robots Are Coming: Exploring the Implications of OpenAI Codex on Introductory Programming.
 In ACE '22: Australasian Computing Education Conference (pp. 10-19). https://doi.org/10.1145/3511861.3511863